Collage of three D.C. plates.

 Most notable in this image taken adjacent to the Neptune Fountain at the Library of Congress is the license plate, the earliest known example of a six-digit registration number.
 Whether numbers above 99-999 were issued in 1922 or earlier is unknown.

-Click here to return to the pre-1966 plates page.
+Click here to return to the 1920s plates page.

 Click here to return to the Truck and Trailer Types page.